radiopushka/PulseAudioDeviceRepeater/README.md

-you can use it with other alsa devices but you will have to modify the code.
+you can use it with other alsa devices but you might have to modify the code.